My 28 Days as a Lyft Driver in Las Vegas (Part 1)

 The downside of all this sitting and eating and farting and solitude is feeling pretty much starting to feel like total shit all the time.
 I develop trouble sleeping.
 I start dreaming of neverending traffic jams.
 My clothes begin to smell like dope — even with the air freshener.

 On the upside, I’m getting better and better at this.
-I’m avoiding low-fare rides and bad pick-up spots and concentrating on off-the-beaten-path areas which make better time and are far less stressful.
+I’m avoiding low-fare rides and bad pick-up spots and concentrating on off-the-beaten-path areas that make better time and are far less stressful.
 I can’t always avoid undesirable routes and rude passengers, but it’s all a numbers game.
 Minimize costs.
 Maximize gains.
 Continue to learn.

 Daily Tally — 13 rides and $146.36 in earnings.